Career Types. Which One Will You Choose?

 - there is a risk, sooner or later, to reach the ceiling and above which one cannot burp.

-This is a type of career that involves the development of a specialist, an increase in his competencies, value in the labor market within one department.
-For example, you come to work for a certain position, perhaps you already have some background, and within this position, you gain experience, better cope with tasks, acquire new knowledge, further improving your work...
+This is a type of career that involves the development of a specialist, an increase in his competencies, and value in the labor market within one department.
+For example, if you come to work for a certain position, perhaps you already have some background, and within this position, you gain experience, better cope with tasks, acquire new knowledge, further improve your work...
 Then you become a valuable employee and an expert in your area, which the company is afraid of losing; your responsibilities begin to include training new employees.

 This type of career is best suited for creative and expert careers.
 This is a perfect match for those who are passionate about their business and do not want to engage in processes that are far from the profession itself.
 In practice, two types of careers are often intertwined: by becoming an expert in one field, a specialist is given a leadership position.
 The main thing is that your career should develop, because a specialist who has been working in one place for more than 5 years without increasing responsibilities, acquiring skills and any growth, raises many questions, especially during the further job search.